Kimskogfelter/Recipe-site/README.md

 #### RECIPES DETAIL PAGE

 - Added a heart icon so the user can save favourite recipes
+- Added a comment function so a logged in user can comment on the recipe

 ![Recipes detail page made in wireframes](https://raw.githubusercontent.com/Kimskogfelter/Recipe-site/main/static/images/wireframes/Recipe%20site%20-%20Recipe%20page.webp)